 Private money lenders typically use pre-qualification to give borrowers a general idea of their potential loan options.
 LendingHome, for example, uses this stage to help private money borrowers compile their loan options, compare different offers, and assess their financing choices.

 After seeing the potential loan size, costs, fees, and terms, borrowers use the information to set a maximum budget and move forward with the initial purchase agreement of an investment property.
+This pre-qualification phase is also when a preapproval letter is drawn up by the lender and the borrower can use it to present to the seller with their offer on the home.
+It shows that the buyer is qualified and able to afford the property, so it represents a stronger offer than one without a preapproval letter.

 Specifically, private money borrowers will typically need to provide the following during the pre-qualification phase:

-- 550+ personal credit score (you can check your credit score for free here).
+- Personal credit score: 550+ (you can check your credit score for free here).

-- Answers to basic questions, which include things such as the desired property address, expected offer amount, and more.
+- Answers to basic questions: Which include things such as the desired property address, expected offer amount, and more.

 Based on the borrower information, private lenders such as hard money lenders give borrowers a list of private money loan options.
 This gives investors the chance to negotiate a sales price and begin closing on a real estate deal.